djsime1/awesome-flipperzero/Firmwares.md

 <ul>
     <li>Staying up to date with upstream (official) firmware is important.</li>
     <li>TX restriction removal is illegal in most circumstances, use at your own risk.</li>
-    <li>MuddledBox was the first popular firmware fork, but didn't grow up.</li>
+    <li>RogueMaster is more focused on visual tweaks, new items, and changes (some experimental).</li>
+    <li>RogueMaster is based on Unleashed and OFW and keeps up to date on both on a daily basis.</li>
     <li>Unleashed is more focused on core functionality, stability, and Sub-GHz protocols.</li>
-    <li>RogueMaster is more focused on visual tweaks, new items, and changes (some experimental).</li>
-    <li>RogueMaster is based on Unleashed, but may be less stable than Unleashed in some circumstances.</li>
 </ul>